LorenzoMauri/Twitter-US-Airline-Sentiment-Classification/README.md

 <a name = 'dataset'></a>
 ## Dataset
 ----------
-The dataset is available here [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) on Kaggle website.
+The dataset is available at the following link : [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) ,  on Kaggle website.

 <a name = 'requisiti'></a>
 ## Requirements